zhero9/MIPUP/README.md

 **path_to_data_file.txt** is the input file and value **t** is the threshold.
 Write **ip** for an optimal solution to the MCRS problem or **ipd** for an optimal solution to the MCDRS problem.

 ## 6. Instalation
 MIPUP requires the full version of the IBM CPLEX Optimizer and Java.
 The free version is bounded for linear programs containing up to 1000 variables and constraints.
-Note that it is possible to obtain the full academic version (this can take more than a week).
+Note that it is possible to obtain the full academic version (this can take more than a week, but if you have an institutional email recognized by IBM there is no waiting period).

 ## 7. Results
 The public datasets that were used in the experiments are in the directory [data](https://github.com/zhero9/MIPUP/tree/master/data).
 The scripts used for the experiments (containing all parameter values) are in [scripts](https://github.com/zhero9/MIPUP/tree/master/scripts).
 The experiment results are in the directory [data/results](https://github.com/zhero9/MIPUP/tree/master/data).